What Amazon Q Developer is for

 - Deployment model: IDE, local runtime, cloud agent, or API.

-- Pricing check: Amazon Q Developer access, hosting, and API pricing can change quickly; verify the current vendor or project terms before rollout.
+- Pricing check: Amazon Q Developer pricing, access rules, rate limits, and hosted/self-managed options can move quickly; verify current terms before a pilot becomes a rollout.

 Governance checklist

-Before Amazon Q Developer touches production work, make the operating boundary visible to the team.
+Before Amazon Q Developer touches production work, make the operating boundary visible enough that a new teammate can follow it without guessing.

 - Classify the data allowed in the tool and the data that must stay out.